meken/cloud-hackathons/hacks/genai-multimodal/README.md

 ### Introduction

 Retrieval augmented generation (RAG) is a popular approach for enabling LLMs to access external data and provides a mechanism to mitigate against hallucinations.
 The main idea is to provide the LLM more context to get reliable answers.
-This is typically done by looking up relevant information from a (vector database) and adding that information to the prompt of the LLM.
+This is typically done by looking up relevant information from a (vector) database and adding that information to the prompt of the LLM.

 ### Description

-The provide Cloud Function has a method `get_weather_with_rag`.
-You need to complete the implementation of this method by looking up the relevant video (using the method from the previous challenge) and adding that information to the prompt to minimize hallucinations.
+The provided Cloud Function has a function `get_weather_with_rag`.
+You need to complete the implementation of this function by looking up the relevant video (using the function from the previous challenge) and adding that information to the prompt to minimize hallucinations.

-Make sure that the model returns `NO DATA` if it cannot reliably answer the question, using _system instructions_.
+Use _system instructions_ to ensure that the model returns `NO DATA` if it cannot reliably answer the question.

 ### Success Criteria